heliotactic/heliotactic.github.io/_posts/blog/2016-06-25-fuel-constraints-and-porches.md

 > "In houses that look toward the south, the sun penetrates the portico in winter"

 And in doing so, the light from the Sun heats the floor and walls and keeps the space warm.
 And it works even better with the glass enclosure of windows (which came much later).
 An interesting translation is that a *portico* is essentially just an older term for a *porch*.
+And just for fun, I'm adding a familiar image of the South Portico from the White House in Washington DC.
 If you have one, does your porch look toward the south?
 Did you know that this was a core part of the solar vernacular for the home?
 Solar always seems to have a story in our lives!

 The Greek playwright Aeschylus further made a negative commentary on unspecified 'primitive' cultures that: